Build Your Classroom™

 ABOUT SARAH

-I’m Sarah Legault, founder of the Teachers Empowerment Network, instructional coach, and former classroom teacher with more than 20 years of experience helping teachers build stronger classrooms.
+I’m Sarah Legault, founder of the Teachers Empowerment Network, instructional coach, and former classroom teacher with more than 20 years of experience.

 Real Talk.
 Real Tools.
 Real Results.